tonywu6/chatbot/README.md

 ### Response timing

-Use the `timing` option to control when the bot will respond: after every message or only when the bot is mentioned.
+Use the `response_timing` option to control when the bot will respond: after every message or only when the bot is mentioned.

-Use the `reply_to` option to control to whom the bot will respond: any user (including bots and Discord), any human user, or the user who started the bot.
+Use the `respond_to_bots` option to control whether the bot will respond also after new messages from other bots.

 ### Presets